Share this article

 - Free-range: 19.6% (up 4% from 2019)

 In other words, the proportion of egg products made with eggs laid by caged hens dropped 10% from 2019.

-Cocotine is committed to ending all caged egg production by 2025 and to developing a unique “animal welfare” style of cage-free chicken farming that combines affordability with animal welfare, giving restaurateurs a further tool for promoting their food.
+Cocotine is committed to ending all caged egg production and to developing a unique “animal welfare” style of cage-free chicken farming that combines affordability with animal welfare, giving restaurateurs a further tool for promoting their food.